Mensa International: History

 Roland Berrill, a British-Australian barrister, and Lancelot Ware, a British barrister and biochemist, founded Mensa at Lincoln College, in Oxford, England in 1946, with the intention of forming a society for the most intelligent, with the only qualification being a high IQ.

 The society was ostensibly to be non-political in its aims and free from all other social distinctions, such as race and religion.
 However, Berrill and Ware were both disappointed with the resulting society.
 Berrill had intended Mensa as "an aristocracy of the intellect" and was unhappy that the majority of members came from working or lower-class homes, while Ware said: "I do get disappointed that so many members spend so much time solving puzzles."

 American Mensa was the second major branch of Mensa thanks to the efforts of Margot Seitelman.
+It was granted tax exemption in May 1965 under 501(c)(4) Civic Leagues and Social Welfare Organizations.
+In 2025 it reported total revenue of $5,153,487 and total assets of $13,389,688.

 Membership requirement

 Mensa's requirement for membership is a score at or above the 98th percentile on certain standardized IQ or other approved intelligence tests, such as the Stanford–Binet Intelligence Scales.
 The minimum accepted score on the Stanford–Binet is 132, while for the Cattell it is 148, and 130 in the Wechsler tests (WAIS, WISC).
 Most IQ tests are designed to yield a mean score of 100 with a standard deviation of 15; the 98th-percentile score under these conditions is 130.8, assuming a normal distribution.

 However, American Mensa does not provide a score comparable to scores on other tests; the test serves only to qualify a person for membership.
-In some national groups, a person may take a Mensa-offered test only once, although one may later submit an application with results from a different qualifying test.
+In some national groups like Germany and Austria, a person may take a Mensa-offered test only once a year and only a total of three times, although one may also submit an application with results from a different qualifying test.
+Other national groups have less strict requirements.

+Nevertheless, German Mensa has the highest number of persons tested per year (4,238 from July 2024 to June 2025) among all national groups, more than twice the number of American Mensa.

 The Mensa test is also available in some developing countries such as Brazil, India, Indonesia and Pakistan.